luigifreda/pyslam/docs/TROUBLESHOOTING.md

 If you experience bad tracking performances, go in [config_parameters.py](./config_parameters.py) and try to set `kTrackingWaitForLocalMappingToGetIdle=True`.

+## ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts.

+I have verified through numerous installation tests that the errors reported by pip's dependency resolver are typically warnings rather than critical issues.
+These messages do not prevent the main and test scripts from running successfully.

 ## ImportError: /home/.../anaconda3/envs/pyslam/bin/../lib/libgcc_s.so.1: version `GCC_12.0.0' not found (required by /lib/x86_64-linux-gnu/libhwy.so.1)